 Better and effective teams should set specific goals to achieve, including the expected results and deadline for completion.
 It should necessarily be discussed and decided by the entire team, not by the leader.
 Setting your team goals allow each of your member to lead and guide each other.
 Having the same goals with your colleagues lead to stronger bond and molds a perfect example of a team.

 Conversation and an open communication are keys to an effective and smooth flow in any relationship.
 Without it, problems emerge and creates gap among the members.
 Better and effective teams are those whose members have open communication with each other in a vibe where they can talk and listen.

 This is a kind of team where members freely share their thoughts and opinions with the group.
 This is a kind of team where decisions are made through discussion and dialogue rather than assumption and dictatorship.

 One exercise in team building developed by experts is the rope-challenge course.
 This enables teams to solve problems by working collectively.

 The success of teamwork is based on trust.
 Without trust, members will be merely working in the same place individually.
-Each member should trust their colleagues that they will actively perform their specific tasks and responsibilities well.
+Each member should trust their colleagues that they will actively perform their specific tasks and duties well.

-Better and effective teams encourage cooperation, rather than competition, among its members.
+Effective teams encourage cooperation, rather than competition, among its members.
 Each member should think of collaborating with other members of the team, rather than engaging in rivalry just to get a desired job promotion.
 Without cooperation, team goals are more like to fail.

-You Might also Like to Read: Office Politics: How to Deal with It?
+You Might also like to Read: Office Politics: How to Deal with It?